sishii1214/sishii1214.github.io/index.md

 <details>

 <summary> comments (2024.09.04) </summary>
-We've posted a revised version on arXiv .
-In particular, we revised a large portion of the last section to correct some inaccuracies and to improve the assertion of Theorem 1.5 (3).
+We've posted a revised manuscript on arXiv .
+In particular, we rewrote a large portion of the last section to fix some inaccuracies and to improve the assertion of Theorem 1.5 (3).
 (We also apologize for the numerous typographical errors in the old manuscript)

 </details>